IMF money to arrive in Pakistan by August-end: Report | Business

 Since Imran Khan's ouster in April, Pakistan's currency has plummeted to an all-time low of 240, amid uncertainty about IMF assistance.

-Earlier this month, New York-based rating agency S&P Global revised Pakistan's long-term ratings from 'stable' to 'negative' given the spiralling inflation and tighter global financial conditions.
+Earlier this month, New York-based rating agency S&P Global revised Pakistan's long-term ratings from 'stable' to 'negative' given the spiraling inflation and tighter global financial conditions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)